Dundas should be left with his face in the dirt

 It seems to me that there is another option.
 As he is, Dundas is distant, high above the heads of the people of the city, and largely ignored.
 Instead, perhaps he should be torn down from his plinth and dumped face first on the ground below, with a plaque telling the story of why he is there, deplinthed and dishonoured, a reminder of our national shame.

-Update – 10/06/20, The City of Edinburgh Council has agreed to afix the below plaque to the Dundas statue:
+Update, 10 June 2020: The City of Edinburgh Council has agreed to affix a plaque to the Dundas statue's plinth with the following text: